cohesity/cohesity-powershell-module/docs/feedback.md

 # Feedback

-We are constantly making improvements to this PowerShell module based on your suggestions and plan to release an update every month.
+We are continuously making improvements to this PowerShell module and plan to release an update every month.

 We would love to hear from you!